Build an LLM from scratch in MAX

 Layer normalization

-In this step, you’ll create the LayerNorm class that normalizes activations across the feature dimension.
-For each input, you compute the mean and variance across all features, normalize by subtracting the mean and dividing by the standard deviation, then apply learned weight and bias parameters to scale and shift the result.
+LayerNorm normalizes activations across the feature dimension.
+For each input position, it computes the mean and variance across all 768 features, normalizes to zero mean and unit variance, then applies learned weight and bias parameters to scale and shift the result.

-GPT-2 applies layer normalization before the attention and MLP blocks in each of its 12 transformer layers.
-This pre-normalization pattern stabilizes training in deep networks by keeping activations in a consistent range.
+GPT-2 applies layer normalization before both the attention and MLP sublayers in each transformer block (pre-normalization).
+This pattern stabilizes training in deep networks by keeping activations in a consistent range as gradients flow backward through 12 stacked blocks.

 output = weight * (x - mean) / sqrt(variance + epsilon) + bias